International Student Service

 The Center for Intercultural Advancement serves to further that mission and provides a space for international students (including dual American passport holders and Americans raised/living mostly outside of the U.S.A.) to feel at home at Wagner, in New York City, and in the U.S.A.

-Your time at Wagner College begins during New Student Orientation in which you get to meet other students from throughout the world who have come looking for the same quality experience at our college.
-As the week progresses, you will become a member of the Wagner College community, meeting students from throughout the New York City area and the rest of the U.S.A.
+Your time at Wagner College begins during International Student Orientation, in which you get to meet other students from throughout the world who have come looking for the same quality experience at our college.
+As the week progresses, you will attend New Student Orientation and become a member of the Wagner College community, meeting students from throughout the New York City area and the rest of the U.S.A.

 F-1 and J-1 students